On the Trail of Living Heritage. Part 1

 As the sun began to set behind the vineyards, we gathered once more - with notebooks in hand, ideas flowing as freely as the river below.
 The discussions turned to what this region teaches us: that heritage-based planning isn’t about the past but about designing the future with memory at its heart.

-“In Wachau,” said Dr. Balint Kadar, Budapest University of Economics and Technology, Lead Partner, “you don’t just look at history - you walk through it.
+“In Wachau,” said Dr. Balint Kadar, Budapest University of Technology and Economics - the Danube Ruralscapes Lead Partner, “you don’t just look at history - you walk through it.

 Our journey didn’t end there.
 Two days, two countries - the next chapter awaited just across the border.